stylus/stylus/README.md

 Just use the `{{ toc }}` variable in your layouts!

+### Headers anchors

+The thing similar to ToCs are links that appear near the headers in the content, so you can easily link to them.

+Textyll just gives you this by generating them inside your headers, so you can then use styles so they would be visible and clickable.

 ### Link handles

 Textyll makes writing blog posts really easy with some helpers for links.